 The Master of Mathematics (MMath) course provides you with the same core skills and knowledge of the Bachelor’s but with a greater exposure to research.
 You’ll study masters level units and a two-semester research project, preparing you for postgraduate study or a career in academic or industrial research.

 You’ll learn from academics with expertise in different areas of mathematical sciences, including algebra and geometry, analysis, applied and interdisciplinary mathematics, numerical analysis and scientific computing, statistics and probability.
 Their international collaborations and research activities feed into undergraduate teaching and contribute to your learning experience.

-You’ll be able to go into a wide variety of careers including teaching, in the finance sector as an accountant, actuary or analyst, or as a statistician in government.
+You’ll be able to go into a wide variety of careers including in the finance sector as an accountant, actuary or analyst, as a statistician in government or teaching.
 You’ll also be well suited to roles developing software in commerce or the technology sector.